Independent Set Enumeration and Estimation of Related Constants of Grid Graphs and Their Variants: Grid graph

 The OEIS sequence A085850 records a more accurate result of $e^{f}$ (which is called the \textit{entropy constant}), which is

-This shows that our estimate of $f$ is consistent with the results given by OEIS A085850 (but not so accurate).
-However, there is no known results of the boundary effect coefficient $k$ has been found before us.
+This shows that our estimate of $f$ is consistent with the results given by OEIS A085850, but not so accurate.
+However, there is no known results of the surface effect constant $k$ has been found before us.